Sat 10 Sep 2011

 Taboos

-Tags: , | Comments Off
+Tags: , | Comments Off on Taboos

 I usually don’t read articles about tattoos because tattoos, like those taboo topics religion and politics, seem to have no neutral ground: people either love them or hate them, and are passionate in their stance.
 Even if an article itself takes no sides, the comments that follow enevitably contain at least one person who thinks that tattoos are disgusting, and that women who have tattoos are less than lady-like (to put it nicely).
 So, to save me from being irked, I just avoid reading about the subject entirely.
 Thankfully, most people do not engage you in random conversations on the street if they happen to spot a tattoo, so it’s fairly easy to avoid being annoyed there.